-5 I assume that you could, when you were working 6 in the Royal, have papered your walls with all sorts of 7 guidelines and notes and so on.
-But at the time when 8 you retired, was it still a problem about implementing 9 centrally-issued or departmental-issued guidelines and 10 protocols and so on?

-11 A. No, very much less so.

-13 The situation has changed in that the whole process of Α. 14 assessing doctors on an annual basis, consultants, and 15 what is required within the trust for different things, that is much more now a rigorous process, and the 16 17 expectation is that things which are expected to happen 18 should happen.
-It often takes some time to push through to get close to full involvement in it, but it 19 certainly --20

-21 THE CHAIRMAN: Well, how would that affect, for instance, 22 new consent guidelines being issued or the hyponatraemia 23 guidelines being issued?
-How would that be picked up in 24 the annual assessment of consultants?

-25 A. Well, the clinical directorate -- the clinical director
+- guidelines didn't really make their way down and find - 2 themselves being implemented.
+I think you said that - 3 you have experience over the years of a number of other - 4 examples where there was that sort of feeling. - I assume that you could, when you were working - 6 in the Royal, have papered your walls with all sorts of - 7 quidelines and notes and so on.
+But at the time when - 8 you retired, was it still a problem about implementing - 9 centrally-issued or departmental-issued guidelines and - 10 protocols and so on? - 11 A. No, very much less so. - 12 THE CHAIRMAN: Okay. - 13 A. The situation has changed in that the whole process of - 14 assessing doctors on an annual basis, consultants, and - 15 what is required within the trust for different things, - that is much more now a rigorous process, and the - 17 expectation is that things which are expected to happen - 18 should happen.
+It often takes some time to push through - 19 to get close to full involvement in it, but it - 20 certainly -- - 21 THE CHAIRMAN: Well, how would that affect, for instance, - 22 new consent guidelines being issued or the hyponatraemia - guidelines being issued?
+How would that be picked up in - the annual assessment of consultants? - 25 A. Well, the clinical directorate -- the clinical director

-1 does an annual assessment of everybody.
-This is part of 2 what goes into, ultimately, the re-validation of doctors.
-And if there were issues where it was clear 3 4 something like this had not been complied with by individuals, then that goes down on a record and would 5 б be acted upon.
-7 THE CHAIRMAN: Is that assessment carried out internally 8 within the Royal?
-9 Α. Yes.
-THE CHAIRMAN: Right.
-But let's suppose the Royal has not 10 cascaded down to those consultants the new consent forms 11 12 or the hyponatraemia guidelines or, I'm sure, various 13 other documents.
-Then how would you hold it against a consultant that he or she wasn't familiar with 14 15 something which had never reached him?
-Well, I don't think it could be then.
-16 Α. 17 THE CHAIRMAN: No, but that's what I'm getting at.
-I can 18 understand that if the hospital has clearly and 19 definitively introduced, to take this example, the 20 consent guidelines and the doctor's being assessed at 21 the end of a year but is unaware of the consent guidelines, that would be the failing on the doctor's 22 23 part.
-24 A. Yes.
-THE CHAIRMAN: But that wouldn't be a failing if that had
+- does an annual assessment of everybody.
+This is part of - what goes into, ultimately, the re-validation of - doctors.
+And if there were issues where it was clear - 4 something like this had not been complied with by - 5 individuals, then that goes down on a record and would - 6 be acted upon. - 7 THE CHAIRMAN: Is that assessment carried out internally - 8 within the Royal? - 9 A. Yes. - 10 THE CHAIRMAN: Right.
+But let's suppose the Royal has not - 11 cascaded down to those consultants the new consent forms - or the hyponatraemia guidelines or, I'm sure, various - 13 other documents.
+Then how would you hold it against - a consultant that he or she wasn't familiar with - 15 something which had never reached him? - 16 A. Well, I don't think it could be then. - 17 THE CHAIRMAN: No, but that's what I'm getting at.
+I can - 18 understand that if the hospital has clearly and - definitively introduced, to take this example, the - 20 consent guidelines and the doctor's being assessed at - 21 the end of a year but is unaware of the consent - 22 guidelines, that would be the failing on the doctor's - part. - 24 A. Yes. - 25 THE CHAIRMAN: But that wouldn't be a failing if that had